JustinC1604/I3E-ASG1/README.md

 ## Puzzle Solutions / Answers

-- **Locked Door:** The key to the unlock the door only spawns when the player score reaches 50.
+- **Locked Door:** The key to unlock the door only spawns when the player score reaches 50.
 Therefore the player must collect all 5 coins in order for the key to spawn.
 - **Glass Bridge:** Step only on safe tiles to avoid falling into lava.
 - ***First row:*** 1st, 3rd and 5th tile are safe.
 - ***Second row:*** Only 3rd tile is safe.